EvaluationContext/evaluationcontext.github.io/_posts/2024/2024-04-22-Syntax-Highlight-DAX.md

 ![Syntax Highlighting Process](/assets/img/0001-syntaxHighlightDAX/Process.png)

 ## DAX Lexer
-Jekyll's default Syntax Highlighter is [Rogue](https://rouge.jneen.net/).
-Rogue doesn't have a DAX lexer, so we'll have to develop one.
-Rogue provides a [Lexer Development Guide](https://rouge-ruby.github.io/docs/file.LexerDevelopment.html) that we can follow.
+Jekyll's default Syntax Highlighter is [Rouge](https://rouge.jneen.net/).
+Rouge doesn't have a DAX lexer, so we'll have to develop one.
+Rouge provides a [Lexer Development Guide](https://rouge-ruby.github.io/docs/file.LexerDevelopment.html) that we can follow.

-### Rogue Development Environment
+### Rouge Development Environment
-Rogue is a Ruby application, and therefore development and testing of the lexer requires a Linux [Development Environment](https://rouge-ruby.github.io/docs/file.DevEnvironment.html) running Ruby with the required gems.
-To keep the development environment self-contained, Rogue suggests using a [Docker Development Environment](https://rouge-ruby.github.io/docs/file.Docker.html).
-Rogue offers a automated tested suite (rake) and a visual testing website (rackup), to test and validate your lexer.
+Rouge is a Ruby application, and therefore development and testing of the lexer requires a Linux [Development Environment](https://rouge-ruby.github.io/docs/file.DevEnvironment.html) running Ruby with the required gems.
+To keep the development environment self-contained, Rouge suggests using a [Docker Development Environment](https://rouge-ruby.github.io/docs/file.Docker.html).
+Rouge offers a automated tested suite (rake) and a visual testing website (rackup), to test and validate your lexer.

 > You can run Ruby locally on [WSL](https://learn.microsoft.com/en-us/windows/wsl/about) but I would advise against it.
 I ran into issues with the mapping of folder/file permission between Windows and Linux when installing gems.
 {: .prompt-warning }